What is spousal maintenance in Perth or Australia?

 A property settlement relates to the division of the property (as opposed to income) of the parties upon separation.
 Most people are aware of the need to have a financial settlement in Australia after separation.
 However, most people mistakenly think that this applies only to the need to have a property settlement.
 In the appropriate case, the parties also need to consider whether there should be any arrangement for payment of ongoing spousal support.

 When is spousal support payable in Perth or Australia?

 Unlike the right to obtain a property settlement, the right to obtain spousal maintenance is not automatic.
 The party applying for spousal maintenance must establish that they are unable to support themselves adequately and that the other party is reasonably able to provide them with support.

-In considering whether to make any order in relation to spousal maintenance the courts will consider a range of factors including:
+In considering whether to make any order in relation to spousal maintenance the courts will consider a wide range of factors including:

 - the care and control of the children under the age of 18 years;